Reimagining Reproduction

 Dr. Kalindi Vora is Professor of Gender, Sexuality and Women’s Studies and Ethnicity, Race, and Migration,Yale University

-I am an anthropologist who works at the intersections of science, technology and inequality.
+I am an anthropologist who works at the intersections of medicine, technology and inequality.
 I’ve written books about outsourcing, gestational surrogacy, and artificial intelligence as sites to uncover assumptions about human social difference.
-I focus on how people reimagine possibilities for science and technology to achieve social change, and what hinders those visions from being realized.
+I focus on how people reimagine possibilities for medicine and technology to achieve social change, and what hinders those visions from being realized.

 One of my current book projects, supported by a National Science Foundation Science and Technology Studies award (NSF STS 2021-2024), draws on interviews, the history of medical research and new scientific findings to amplify what people with chronic illness know about health, care, and medicine that physicians may not.